 On September 22, 1961, Kennedy signed congressional legislation creating a permanent Peace Corps that would “promote world peace and friendship” through three goals: (1) to help the peoples of interested countries in meeting their need for trained men and women; (2) to help promote a better understanding of Americans on the part of the peoples served; and (3) to help promote a better understanding of other peoples on the part of Americans.

-By the end of 1963, 7,000 volunteers were in the field, serving in 44 Third World countries.
+By the end of 1963, 7,000 volunteers were in the field, serving in 44 countries.
 In 1966, Peace Corps enrollment peaked, with more than 15,000 volunteers in 52 countries.
-Budget cuts later reduced the number of Peace Corps volunteers, but today more than 7,000 Peace Corps volunteers are serving in over 70 countries.
-Since 1961, more than 180,000 Americans have joined the Peace Corps, serving in 134 nations.
+Budget cuts later reduced the number of Peace Corps volunteers, but today more than 7,000 Peace Corps volunteers are serving in over 60 countries.